Florida’s craft breweries headed to state capitol to lobby law makers to help keep industry growing

 There are over 380 craft breweries which provide 25,000 jobs with about 5,750 directly in craft breweries and brew pubs within the state.

-“This isn’t really just a craft beer bill on a whole but it’s also a entrepreneurial type right to work agenda items that are allowing the craft beer industry to do that have the right to work and have all the tools to work successfully," said Dahm.
+“This isn’t really just a craft beer bill on a whole, but it’s also an entrepreneurial type right to work agenda items that are allowing the craft beer industry to do that have the right to work and have all the tools to work successfully," said Dahm.